Amigas del Señor

 Donate to Amigas del Señor

 Support the Sisters and their ministries.
-Over 75% of donations go to support health clinics and other needs outside the monastery.
+A large percentage of donations go to support health clinics and other needs outside the monastery.

 The First United Methodist Church in Hermiston, Oregon, accepts donations for the Monastery.
 You may donate by check or electronically.